-1. On each lot the facade shall be built parallel to the REQUIRED BUILDING LINE (RBL) for at least 60% of the building width.

-The front porch shall be built-to the RBL.
+- 1. On each lot the FACADE shall be built parallel to the REQUIRED BUILDING LINE (RBL) for at least 60% of the building width.
+The FRONT PORCH shall be built-to the RBL. - 2.
+For CORNER LOTS the minimum 60% build-to shall include the frontage within 20 feet of the BLOCK CORNER.